AadB010/Greenwashing-Risk-Assessment-Tool/README.md

 If you use this work, please cite:

 Baartman, H. A. (2025).
-"Promises vs. Performance: A Multi-Dimensional Tool Integrating Environmental Performance Data with NLP Communication Analysis."
+"Promises vs. Performance: A Multi-Dimensional Greenwashing Risk Assessment Tool Integrating Environmental Performance Data with NLP Communication Analysis."
 Master's Thesis, TU Delft & Leiden University.

 ## Contact